Travis d'Arnaud Player Props: Braves vs. Phillies

 Travis d'Arnaud At The Plate

-- d'Arnaud has five doubles, four home runs and eight walks while hitting .268.
+- d'Arnaud has five doubles, four home runs and 10 walks while batting .260.

-- d'Arnaud has reached base via a hit in 16 games this season (of 26 played), and had multiple hits in six of those games.

-- He has homered in 11.5% of his games this year, and 3.8% of his trips to the plate.
+- Looking at the 27 games he has played this season, he's hit a home run in three of them (11.1%), and in 3.6% of his trips to the dish.

-- d'Arnaud has had at least one RBI in 30.8% of his games this year (eight of 26), with two or more RBI four times (15.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 29.6% of his games this season, d'Arnaud has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in one contest.

-- He has scored in 10 games this year, with multiple runs three times.
+- He has scored a run in 10 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.